Bangkit-2022-NusaL/NusaL-CC/README.md

 # Deployment
 * **Google Cloud Platform (GCP)**
+  * **Prerequisites** <br>
+    Here are several points to consider before proceeding:
+  * Install or update to the latest version of the Google Cloud CLI.
   * **Google Compute Engine (GCE)** <br>
 Before deploying the application to cloud, we have to make sure that we have the database ready—where in this case we are using MongoDB.
+To achieve this, we are using GCE to initiate a Virtual Machine that will run on cloud. <br><br>
+To initiate a Virtual Machine,
   * **Google App Engine (GAE)**

 * **Heroku: Cloud Application Platform**